-On 31.01.2018, the 3 Judge bench of the Supreme Court comprising Chief Justice Dipak Misra, and Justices A.M.
+Today, the 3 Judge bench of the Supreme Court comprising Chief Justice Dipak Misra, and Justices A.M.
 Khanwilkar, D.Y.
 Chandrachud, continued hearing the Rohingya Deportation Case, which challenges the government’s policy to deport Rohingyas who have taken refuge in India due to a fear of persecution in Myanmar.

 In the previous hearing in October, the Court had heard arguments on the Right to Life and India’s obligations under International Human Rights Instruments, against the government’s deportation policy.
 The government had also indicated that it would not pursue deportation until the next hearing.
 Today's hearings highlighted the pitiable conditions of the Rohingyas in Myanmar and how India's constitutional and international obligations demand a humanitarian response to this crisis.

 Mr Tushar Mehta, ASG appearing for the Union of India (UOI), responded that such an approach could make India the refugee capital of the world.
-He urged the court to defer any judicial action and to leave it to the executive that has been empowered by the Constitution to take a diplomatic decision this issue.
+He urged the court to defer any judicial action and leave it to the executive that has been empowered by the Constitution to take a diplomatic decision on this issue.
 He also pointed out that the claims of use of guns, grenades and chilli sprays are unfounded and based on media reports.

 The National Commission for Human Rights (NHRC), an intervenor, submitted that the principle of ‘non-refoulment’ is part of Indian law.
 Even under the repatriation laws of India, the repatriation of refugees can be denied by India if there is a danger of persecution to the person in the country requesting repatriation.
-Chief Justice Dipak Misra asked the NHRC to clarify their stand on the issue of new Rohingya refugees, to which the NHRC responded that it does not have instructions regarding the entry of more Rohingya refugees, but restated its stand that the principle of non-refoulment applies to refugees already residing in India.
+Chief Justice Dipak Misra asked the NHRC to clarify their stand on the issue of new Rohingya refugees, to which the NHRC responded that it does not have instructions regarding the entry of more Rohingya refugees, but reiterated its stance that the principle of non-refoulement applies to refugees already residing in India.

-Mr Ashwani Kumar, representing an intervenor, rose to argue that the decision to deport the Rohingya or refuse them entry into India goes against minimum humanitarian commitments under several International conventions.
+Mr Ashwani Kumar, representing an intervenor, rose to argue that the decision to deport the Rohingya or refuse them entry into India goes against minimum humanitarian commitments under several International Conventions.
 He countered the argument of the UOI that the decision should be left to the Executive, by saying that the power of judicial review enables the Supreme Court, the ultimate protector of human rights, to take a decision on this issue.
-He submitted that the Right to Life cannot be different for those inside and outside the borders of India.
+He submitted that the Right to Life under Article 21 cannot be different for those inside and outside the borders of India.

-Mr Prashant Bhushan also pointed out that the Government has issued notifications which in effect ‘welcome’ refugees.
+Mr Prashant Bhushan also pointed out that the Government has issued notifications which in effect ‘welcomes’ refugees.
 The ASG denied the use of the word ‘welcome’ in the notifications, asking Mr Bhushan to refrain from exaggeration.
 Justice D. Y. Chandrachud stepped in to agree that the word ‘welcome’ may not be in the notification but said that such a notification does exist.

 The court has granted the Union of India 4 weeks time to respond to the averments made today, and the matter has been posted for 7th March 2018.

-(In a separate but related matter, Mr Sajjan Poovayya, appearing for Mr. Ashwini Kumar Upadhyay, has requested the Court to decide on a method identify illegal immigrants and ‘flush them out’.
+(In a separate but related matter, Mr Sajjan Poovayya, appearing for Mr. Ashwini Kumar Upadhyay, has requested the Court to decide on a method to identify illegal immigrants and ‘flush them out’.
 This matter has now been tagged with Mohammad Salimullah v UOI and will be heard along with it from 07.03.2018)